 Photo by Hannahs Beach Resort

-Blue Lagoon Beach is not exactly a lagoon but a widely known beach in Pagudpud.
-Its original name is Maira-Ira, but many people refer to it as Blue Lagoon because of its crystal blue water.
+Blue Lagoon Beach is not exactly a lagoon but a widely known Pagudpud beach in Ilocos Norte.
+Its original name is Maira-Ira, but many people refer to it as Blue Lagoon Pagudpud because of its crystal blue water.

-From November to June, Blue Lagoon experiences large waves and strong currents.
+From November to June, Blue Lagoon Pagudpud Ilocos Norte experiences large waves and strong currents.
 This period is perfect for surfing, but it’s dangerous for swimming.
 Outside of these months, the sea is calm, and is, therefore, safer to swim in.

 Photo by the Department of Tourism - Philippines

-Saud Beach is considered to be the most beloved and admired Pagudpud beach.
+Saud Beach Pagudpud Ilocos Norte is considered to be the most beloved and admired Pagudpud beach.
 It's also one of the best beaches in the Philippines.
 A travel magazine even listed it as one of the “25 Most Beautiful Beaches in the World."

 Despite being well-known, Saud Beach is not highly commercialized and is often not crowded.
 Instead of shops, tall coconut trees border the beach and offer shade to beachgoers.
 Saud has impressive crystal clear water and powdery white sand.
 Although there are nearby resorts, the beach vibe is peaceful and laidback.